Kazualov/endoscopy_tool/README.md

 ---

-## 🚀 Installation
+## 🚀 Usage

-EndoAssist is distributed as a standalone installer for Windows.
-To install:

-1. Download the latest `.exe` installer from [Releases](./releases).
+1. **Download the Latest Build**
+   Go to the [Actions](https://github.com/your-username/your-repo/actions) tab and download the latest successful build artifact.

+2. **Start the API Server**
-2. Run the installer and follow the on-screen instructions.
+   Run the downloaded `.exe` file to start the API server.
+   > ⚠️ **Note:** API access credentials or configuration must be requested separately from the repository maintainers.

-3. Launch the app from the desktop/start menu shortcut.
+3. **Run the Application**
+   After the API server is up and running, launch the main application by executing its corresponding `.exe` file.

 > 💡 No internet connection is required.
 All data and models run locally.